-Despite Iran’s abundant reserves, crude oil production stagnated and even declined between 2012 and 2016 as nuclear-related international sanctions that targeted Iran’s oil exports hindered progress across Iran's energy sector.
-At the end of 2011, the United States and the European Union (EU) imposed sanctions as a result of Iran’s nuclear activities, which went into effect in mid-2012.
-These sanctions targeted the Iranian energy sector and impeded Iran’s ability to sell oil, resulting in a near 1.0 drop in crude oil and condensate exports in 2012 compared with the previous year.
+Iran holds some of the world’s largest proved crude oil reserves and natural gas reserves.
+Despite Iran’s abundant reserves, crude oil production stagnated and even declined between 2012 and 2016 as a result of nuclear-related international sanctions that targeted Iran’s oil exports and limited investment in Iran's energy sector.
+At the end of 2011, in response to Iran’s nuclear activities, the United States and the European Union (EU) imposed sanctions, which took effect in mid-2012.
+These sanctions targeted Iran’s energy sector and impeded Iran’s ability to sell oil, resulting in a nearly 1.0 million barrel-per-day (b/d) drop in crude oil and condensate exports in 2012 compared with the previous year.

-|Baku–Novorossiysk (Northern Route Export Pipeline)||NIOC controls oil and natural gas upstream activities through its eleven subsidiaries.|
+|National Iranian Oil Company (NIOC)||NIOC controls oil and natural gas upstream activities through its 11 subsidiaries.|

 |National Iranian Gas Company (NIGC)||NIGC controls natural gas downstream activities.
-The company's objective is to process, deliver, and distribute natural gas for domestic use.
+The company processes, delivers, and distributes natural gas for domestic use.
 NIGC operates through several subsidiaries.|

-|National Iranian Oil Refining and Distribution Company (NIORDC)||NIORDC is responsible for all refining and distribution activities related to crude oil and petroleum products, including construction of refining and storage facilities, oil pipelines, and operations of gasoline stations.
+|National Iranian Oil Refining and Distribution Company (NIORDC)||NIORDC is responsible for all refining and distribution activities related to crude oil and petroleum products, including construction of refining and storage facilities and oil pipelines and operations of gasoline stations.
 NIORDC conducts these operations through its four major subsidiaries.|

 |National Petrochemical Company (NPC)||NPC manages Iran’s petrochemical industry, including operations of several petrochemical complexes, through its subsidiaries.|